BobRay/CacheClear/readme.md

-CacheClear Extra for MODx Revolution
+CacheClear Extra for MODX Revolution
 =======================================